 - Third-country nationals who have left the territory to a third country by type of agreement procedure and citizenship (migr_eirt_agr)

 - Third-country nationals who have left the territory to a third country by destination country and citizenship (migr_eirt_des)

 Methodology / Metadata

 - Enforcement of immigration legislation (ESMS metadata file — migr_eil)

 Source data for tables, figures and maps (MS Excel)

 The EU legislative framework covering the enforcement of migration law and the operational cooperation between EU Member States is the following:

-- Regulation 562/2006 establishing a Community Code on the rules governing the movement of persons across borders (Schengen Borders Code).
+- Regulation (EU) 2016/399 of the European Parliament and of the Council of 9 March 2016 on a Union Code on the rules governing the movement of persons across borders (Schengen Borders Code)

 - Immigration in Europe: Trends, Policies and Empirical Evidence, IZA DP No. 7778, November 2013, Sara de la Rica, Albrecht Glitz, Francesc Ortega